Singing for Change empowers people to become more self-sufficient.

 - government agencies

-- art, music, or recreational programs (even if offered to disenfranchised groups), unless specifically asked to do so by a Board Member or our founder
+- art, music, or recreational programs (even if offered to disenfranchised groups), unless specifically asked to do so by a Board Member or our founder and SFC cannot facilitate those requests

 - disaster relief